 When it comes to getting a surgical procedure done, such as a jaw surgery or a dental implant installation procedure, proper bone density is essential!
-We here at Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio know that there is nothing more integral to a fully fused implant procedure than sufficient bone in the jaw.
+We here at Rekos & Border Oral Surgery know that there is nothing more integral to a fully fused implant procedure than sufficient bone in the jaw.
 Thin bones can be brittle and weak and may reject the implant.
 Thankfully, there are solutions to this problem, one of which being bone grafting.

 What is bone grafting?